dandaluga/baseball-database/INSTALL.md

 As a result, I just downloaded the executable from the [website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

-Version installed: postgresql-17.2-3-windows-x64.exe
+Version installed: postgresql-17.5-2-windows-x64.exe

 Run the install as admin

 Install to: C:\PostgreSQL\17

-Want to eliminate spaces, like "Program File" that can make it just a tad more difficult when run command line utilities.
+I prefer to have an installation without spaces (like "Program File").
+This just makes it easier to work with the command line tools.

+When you run the installer, you will be prompted to select the components to install.

 Select all options: